-The Town of Hartford presents two columns in the governmental funds balance sheet and the governmental funds statement of revenues, expenditures and changes in fund balances.
-The Town's major governmental fund is the general fund.
+The Town of Hartford presents three columns in the governmental funds balance sheet and the governmental funds statement of revenues, expenditures and changes in fund balances.
+The Town's major governmental funds are general fund and road project fund.
 All other funds are shown as nonmajor and are combined in the "Other Governmental Funds" column on these statements.